amaggi/waveloc/sphinx/getting_started.rst

 also bundle a completely free version, but it does not have all the necessary modules (notably h5py).

-If you're not already using a full EPD distribution >= 7.2, you may of course attempt to install all the required modules by hand, but this is recommended only if you really enjoy python hacking.
+If you're not already using a full EPD distribution >= 7.2, you may be stuck until EPD release their academic version again.
+You may of course attempt to install all the required modules by hand, but this is recommended only if you really enjoy python hacking.
 Or if you know of another distribution that works out-of-the-box, please share!!